pmatigakis/Huginn/docs/source/Installation.rst

     python setup.py build_ext install

+This will download the requirements, build the JSBSim python extension and install Huginn.
+It is recommended to use a virtual environment to install Huginn.

 Testing
 -------
-Go to the source code directory and run the tests with the following command.
+You can execute the unit tests with the following command.

 .. code-block:: bash

-    ./run_tests.sh
+    python setup.py nosetests

 A Robot test suite also exists.
 This can be run by entering the robot directory and using the following command.

 .. code-block:: bash

-    pybot regression.txt
+    ./run_robot.sh

 Documentation
 -------------